PRE / POST-OPERATIVE INSTRUCTIONS

 - Alcohol for at least 2 weeks pre-op, as it may increase bruising and prolong swelling.

-- MUST discontinue Aspirin, Advil or Ibuprofen, as these products may increase bleeding and prolong swelling.
+- MUST discontinue Aspirin, Advil or Ibuprofen and all blood thinners, as these products may increase bleeding and prolong swelling.

 2. What You Need:

 - Vitamin C – Patients may take up to 2000 mg of Vitamin C daily for 2 weeks prior to surgery.

 - Prescription for anti-biotic and pain will be provided by our clinic prior to your surgery.

 - Ice packs.